Kin The Know

 If you are navigating breastfeeding and feel like you need a helping hand on the journey, you might want to try Kin's Breastfeeding Essentials.

-This handy duo of reusable Breast Pads and nourishing Nipple Balm are designed to absorb pesky leaks and soothe sore nipples and make your breastfeeding experience a little less daunting.
+This handy duo of reusable Breast Pads and nourishing Nipple Balm are designed to absorb pesky leaks, soothe sore nipples and make your breastfeeding experience a little less daunting.

 Breastfeeding Essentials